-A post-rehabilitation pumping video was completed June 12, 2019.
+A post-rehabilitation pumping video was completed June 18, 2019.
 Significant well construction details are noted in Table 2.
 A DVD copy of the video has been enclosed with the original hard copy of this report.
-The video showed the rehabilitation has removed the fouling that was present on the well screen (Photos 3 and 4).
-The screen and casing were clear and unobstructed.
+The video showed the rehabilitation has removed all of the fouling that was present on the well screen (Photos 3 and 4).